MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1724-Electric-Engineering-Architectural-Services-Design-Policies-Procedures/subpart-E-Electric-System-Design/section-1724.55.md

 (6) If the reviewer disagrees with any aspect of the design or construction which could affect the safety of the dam, then the borrower must meet with the design engineer and the reviewer to resolve the disagreements.

 (7) *Emergency action plan.* For high hazard potential dams, the borrower must develop an emergency action plan incorporating preplanned emergency measures to be taken prior to and following a potential dam failure.
-The plan should be coordinated with local government and other authorities involved with the public safety and be approved by the borrower's board of directors.
+The plan should be coordinated with local government and other authorities involved with the public safety.

 (b)(1) For more information and guidance, the following publications regarding dam safety are available from FEMA: